ankamsarav/node-rest-template/README.md

-# REST Server Template
+# Node REST Template
-This template provides a starter project that implements best practices in developing and testing a RESTful API using Node.js, [Bookshelf.js](http://bookshelfjs.org/) and a SQL database.
+This template provides a starter project for developing RESTful APIs using Node.js, [Bookshelf.js](http://bookshelfjs.org/) and SQL.
+It encourages best practices in coding and testing that result in accelerated development and a robust implementation.

 ## Requirements